 What to Buy and Eat

 The international food court serves up everything from pizza and poke to gourmet burgers, fried chicken, sushi, stir-fry, salads, and soups.
 Sizzling Wok is a favorite for Chinese food, Thaigo is a popular spot for spicy Thai food, and George’s Souvlaki usually has a a long line.

 Grab some groceries from Lonsdale Green Grocer, or pick up pies from El Dorado Pies and Treats (also try a butter tart for a quintessential taste of Canada).
 If you have time for a relaxing break, stop at Japan Shiatsu for a quick Asian-style massage or get your hair cut at Joy Hair Studio; both can be found inside the Market.

 Discover European writing instruments, leather accessories, and Swiss timepieces at Perks, or relax with aromatherapy products from Saje, a local wellness company.
-Other stores worth checking out include I Love Hats (you can guess what they sell) and Tulips Children’s Wear for little shoppers.
+Another store worth checking out is Tulips Children’s Wear for little shoppers.
 Take home a memento from the Quay Souvenir Centre and try local brews at Green Leaf Brewing—the North Shore is renowned for its craft beer and here is a great place to start.